pjreddie/darknet/README.md

 * C++ API - arapaho, that works in conjunction with libdarknet-cpp-shared.so

+* darknet-cpp supports OpenCV3.
+Tested on Ubuntu 16.04 and CUDA 8.x

 **Usage**

  * `make darknet` - only darknet (original code), with OPENCV=0
  * `make darknet-cpp` - only the CPP version, with OPENCV=1
  * `make darknet-cpp-shared` - build the shared-lib version (without darknet.c calling wrapper), OPENCV=1

- darknet-cpp version supports OpenCV3.
-Tested on Ubuntu 16.04 anad CUDA 8.x

 **Steps to train (Yolov2)**

 * Download latest commit of darknet-cpp, ex